casper-network/docs/README.md

 ### Updating existing content

 1. Navigate to the `source/docs/casper` folder.
 2. Find the content you want to update and modify the markdown file(s).
-If you want to add new content, read the [Developer Guide](#developer-guide).
+If you want to add new content, read the [Developer Guide](./DEVELOPERS.md) and the [Writing Style Guide](./writing-style-guide.md).
 3. [Run the website locally](#running-the-website-locally) to test your changes.
 4. Submit changes to the [documentation](https://github.com/casper-network/docs) using a pull request from your forked repository.

-**Note**: The website refreshes as you make changes to the markdown files.
-However, if you change the structure or configuration of the website, you need to re-start the application.
+**Note**: The website refreshes as you change the markdown files.
+However, if you change the structure or configuration of the website, you need to restart the application.

 ### Adding new content

-Adding new content requires structural changes, so read the [Developer Guide](./DEVELOPERS.md).
+Adding new content may require structural changes.
+Read the [Developer Guide](./DEVELOPERS.md) and the [Writing Style Guide](./writing-style-guide.md).